| CREP_rules_eng Guidelines for management and use of the scientific collection|

 The head and administrator of the collection are responsible for proper usage of the collection and database.

-The preservatives (microbe strains, microbiota samples, extracted DNAs) are stored at -80°C in multiple parallels in multiple freezers.
-Isolated strains are preserved in sterile cryovials in a SKIM-milk medium or in special chemically treated cryosolutions in cryovials
+The microbe strains and microbiota samples are stored at -80°C in multiple parallels in multiple freezers.
+Isolated strains are preserved in sterile cryovials containing SKIM-milk medium or in special chemically treated cryosolutions.

 Conditions for preservation (the temperature and continuous maintenance of the freezers) are managed by the head of the collection.
 Freezers are equipped with fault detection systems.
 In case of a malfunction, a message automatically is sent to the person assigned to the collection.